LGN520/farreach-public/ycsb-implementation.md

 		* Get XMU machines topology information and login successfully
 	+ HuanCheng
 		* Evaluation
-			* TODO: Make evaluation of experiment 1 on nocache/netcache
+			* Make evaluation of experiment 1 on nocache
-			* TODO: [IMPORTANT] Test preparefinish_client at withinBenchmark() to see whether java can trigger snapshot successfully
-				- TODO: Check tmp_controller_bwcost.out
-			* TODO: Launch farreach with 128 servers under YCSB core workload A for experiment 2
-				- TODO: Use loading phase to pre-load 100M records into 128 storage servers
+			* Encounter a failure of killing client1 under timeouts

 - 10.17
 	+ Siyuan